 Indeed, improving your customer experiences creates colossal value.
 But to make informed, effective changes, you must listen to your customers.
 And to truly listen to your customers, you must understand the conversations they’re having about your products, brands, and services.

-Every Voice of the Customer process starts by collecting customer feedback.
-The most straightforward VoC data source is surveys.
+Every VoC process starts by collecting customer feedback.
+The most straightforward data source is surveys.
 Tools like SurveyMonkey, Typeform, and Zoho Survey make it a snap to create and distribute your customer experience surveys.
 However, surveys are inherently limited.
 After all, you only get answers to the questions you ask.

 Another source of VoC data is social media.
 Consumers send 350,000 tweets per minute and post nearly 5 billion Facebook comments every month.
 Meanwhile, Yelp and TripAdvisor together host more than 750 million consumer reviews.
 Combined with customer surveys and other feedback sources, this content forms a wealth of information for brands to mine.